rm51/myRetail/README.md

 myRetail RESTful Service
-It assume python, mongodb and pip are already installed.
+It assumes python, mongodb and pip are already installed.
 To install the dependencies pip install -r requirements.txt

 To run the server: